danielfett/draft-dpop/mainmatter.md

 To bind an tokens to a public key in the token request, the client MUST provide a public key and prove the possession of the corresponding private key.
-The following HTTPS request illustrates the protocol for this (extra line breaks are for display purposes only):
+The following HTTPS request illustrates the protocol for this (with extra line breaks for display purposes only):

 !---